 SCREEN: To be uploaded by Authors: Selecting Filters, Area: >200 µm2, Mean intensity: <24.6, Integrated intensity: >7000.

 SCREEN: To be uploaded by Authors: Preview Current or Preview All being clicked.

+Screen: To be uploaded by Authors: Hover over different NET structures that were not included in the analysis to gather information on area, mean intensity, and integrated intensity.
+Adjust the analysis settings without creating false positive or false negative NETs.

 When the settings for the NET analysis are correct, click Next.
 Select the time points and wells to analyze in the scan times and wells section and click Next [1].
 Insert the definition name in the save and apply analysis definition section and click Next.
 Click Finish when the analysis information is verified and correct [2].